Research outputs per year

 Urban Popular Culture, 1800 to 1939

 Brad Beaven is a Professor of Social and Cultural History and joined University of Portsmouth in 1994.
 Since 1990, he has published widely on urban popular culture in Britain in the nineteenth and early twentieth centuries.
-His publications include Leisure, Citizenship and Working-Class Culture, 1850-1945 (2005, 2009 paperback edn), Visions of Empire: Patriotism, Popular Culture and the City, 1850-1939, (2012, 2017 paperback edn) and Port Towns and Urban Cultures: International Histories of the Waterfont, c.
+His publications include Leisure, Citizenship and Working-Class Men, 1850-1945 (2005, 2009 paperback edn), Visions of Empire: Patriotism, Popular Culture and the City, 1850-1939, (2012, 2017 paperback edn) and Port Towns and Urban Cultures: International Histories of the Waterfont, c.
 1700-2000 (eds with Karl Bell and Rob James, 2016).
+His new book The Devil’s Highway: Urban Anxieties and Subaltern Cultures in London’s Sailortown, c.1850-1900 (Manchester University Press) is forthcoming.

-He is one of the series editors of the Palgrave series Global Studies in Social and Cultural Maritime History (with Joanne Begiato, Quintin Colville and Isaac Land) and serves on the board of Sage’s Coastal Studies and Society Journal that was established by the Port Town and Urban Cultures research group.
+He is one of the founding editors of the Palgrave series Global Studies in Social and Cultural Maritime History (with Joanne Begiato and Isaac Land) and serves on the board of Sage’s Coastal Studies and Society Journal that was established by the Centre for Port Cities and Maritime Cultures.

-He has been appointed as a member of the ‘Experts Review College’ of the European Science Foundation and is a member of the AHRC Peer Review College.
+He has been appointed as a member of the ‘Experts Review College’ of the European Science Foundation and served two terms on the AHRC Peer Review College.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):